drewvigne/arduino_nano_33_ant/README.md

 Transforms Arduino Nano 33 BLE into fully functional ANT transceiver.
 Utilizes S212 SoftDevice to support ANT wireless protocol.
 Made for development with nRF5 SDK.
 Compatible with ANT+ device profiles like Bike Power.

 ### History
+I was supposed to spend this summer at the Kennedy Space Center interning at one of NASA's biggest contractors.
+Unfortunately this awesome gig was cut short due to coronavirus.
+This forced me to get creative in terms of making money, so I worked for neighbors doing landscaping and even drove Uber in the night time.
+I was earning decent money but was not learning any engineering.

+While all this was happening, I dreamed up an idea of developing my own bike power meter.
+My goal was to understand the engineering concepts that go into bike power meters inside and out - from software to hardware.
+And yes I admit... a part of me wanted to know my FTP.

-Built by a cyclist engineer dude for other cyclist engineer dudes.
-I was inspired to make a bike power meter to satiate my lust for data, but didn't want to drop $1000 to get my fix (I'm a relatively low net worth college student at the moment).
-The Arduino Nano 33 BLE struck me as an ideal starting point due to its small form factor and built in IMU.
-I thought I could get it sending power data to my Garmin Edge 500 in no time.
+The Arduino Nano 33 BLE struck me as an ideal starting point for this project due to its small form factor and built in IMU.
+I thought I could get my prototype sending power data to my Garmin Edge 500 in no time.
 How naive.

 I was quickly faced with a terrible problem - even though the Arduino Nano 33 BLE uses an nRF52840, it does not natively support ANT transceiving.
 I scoured forums searching for a solution, but all I heard were crickets.
-Documentation on ANT is sparse.
+Documentation on ANT was sparse.
 I realized I had to figure this out myself.

 Hence the birth of Arduino Nano 33 ANT.